 Girls Who Will… (GWW), a summer program for middle- and high-school girls, has provided Computer Science Education to girls in the Washington DC, Maryland, and Virginia areas.
 In 2011, twenty-seven (27) girls, completed the GWW Program.
 During the week-long program, participants created mobile apps using AppInventor and designed and implemented digital games using Scratch.
 In 2012, twenty-six (26) middle and high school girls participated in a two-week version of GWW.
-Since then, we have provided CS education to nearly 100 young ladies.
+Since then, we have provided CS education to more than 100 young ladies.

 Our goal is to :